unmannedlab/Colosseum/docs/px4_sitl.md

 ## Setting up multi-vehicle simulation

-You can simulate multiple drones in SITL mode using AirSim.
+You can simulate multiple drones in SITL mode using Colosseum.
 However, this requires setting up multiple instances of the PX4 firmware simulator to be able to listen for each vehicle's connection on a separate TCP port (4560, 4561, etc).
 Please see [this dedicated page](px4_multi_vehicle.md) for instructions on setting up multiple instances of PX4 in SITL mode.